lasantha-kumara/facebook-birthday-wishing-bot/README.md

 FACEBOOK_PASSWORD="your_facebook_password"
 ```

-On Linux please install on of these copy paste mechanisms:
+On Linux please install one of these copy/paste mechanisms:

 ```
 sudo apt install xclip